prasadmp/cleandata-project/CodeBook.md

 * BodyGyroscopeTimeMagnitude
 * BodyGyroscopeTimeJerkMagnitude

+## How to run run_analysis.R script:
+* Make sure that the current working directory is set to the directory where all file(s) are available. e.g. ...\project\data\UCI HAR Dataset
+* Simply run the script which will create the dataset file tidydata.txt in working directory
 ## Transformations:
 Following are salient features of the transformation performed on the original dataset.
 * Read the activities and assign labels